Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Symbiosis between Text and Patterns

-\niparagraph{Extracting rare commonsense knowledge.} To better understand the ability of the model to extract rare commonsense knowledge, we resort to the number of Google search results, which we refer to as ``Popularity Metric'', as a proxy to gauge the rarity of an entity.
+\niparagraph{The search engine analogy: larger language models are better search engines?} To better understand the ability of the model to extract rare commonsense knowledge, we resort to the number of Google search results, which we refer to as ``Popularity Metric'', as a proxy to gauge the rarity of an entity.
 Employing this metric is germane to \palm's training dataset, which is a web-based corpus~\citep{palm:arxiv}.
-We use this metric in the \sports dataset because the model is required to reason about factual commonsense knowledge to arrive at the correct conclusions. \Cref{tab:cot_only_pat_confusion_matrix_popularity_counts} shows a contingency table summarizing the average popularity metric of ``$\langle$Activity$\rangle$'' across correct and incorrect conclusions by \cotp and \ponlypat.
+We use this metric in the \sports dataset because the model is required to reason about factual commonsense knowledge to arrive at the correct conclusions.
+Table~\ref{tab:cot_only_pat_confusion_matrix_popularity_counts} shows a contingency table summarizing the average popularity metric of ``$\langle$Activity$\rangle$'' across correct and incorrect conclusions by \cotp and \ponlypat.
 We observe that the average popularity metric of activities for which \cotp \textit{exclusively} yields correct answers is lower ($\approx$52$\times$) compared to the ones for which \ponlypat exclusively lands correct answers.
 Compared to the average popularity metric across the entire \sports dataset (399k), this is still $\approx$6$\times$ lower.

 We conjecture that the well-formed structure of thoughts in \sports---intertwined patterns and text---empower the model to extract commonsense knowledge about ``$\langle$Activity$\rangle$'', even when the activities are infrequently seen during training.
-On the contrary, the lack of explanatory thoughts in \ponlypat (See \Cref{tab:patterns}) disorient the model to arrive at the correct conclusion.
+On the contrary, the lack of explanatory thoughts in \ponlypat (See Table~\ref{tab:patterns_main}, Table~\ref{tab:patterns_detailed}) disorient the model to arrive at the correct conclusion.
 Therefore, in these cases, the model arrives at the correct conclusion only when the popularity of ``$\langle$Activity$\rangle$'' is significantly high (3,575\,k).